Skip to content

 Cutoff Levels for Testing How Long Does Cocaine Stay in Urine?

 The standard urine drug test for cocaine usually follows the SAMHSA cutoff level of 300 ng/ml of the metabolite benzoylecgonine.
-Hair follicle tests tend to be more accurate, as they can determine cocaine use up to 3 months in the past.
+Hair follicle Cocaine drug tests are more precise, as they can determine cocaine use up to 3 months in the past.
 However, these tests are more expensive and require more testing material.
 Urine tests are more accessible and less expensive but do not detect cocaine use as accurately or as far back in time.

-Cocaine Is Highly Addictive and can Lead to Serious Health Complications
+Cocaine Is Highly Addictive, Leading to Health Troubles

 In the United States, cocaine is the second-most trafficked drug after marijuana.
 Another is that cocaine is highly addictive, and withdrawal symptoms can make quitting difficult.
 Additionally, some coca plants used to produce cocaine be resistant to the chemical used to create usable cocaine.
 Many countries worldwide have seen increases in incidents of cocaine-related deaths and arrests.